• Home

 Debate judges are required to be available the whole 3 days from Saturday, Sunday, and Monday.
 Speech judges are required to be available the whole weekend, Saturday and Sunday.
 What event you'll be judging depends on what your child is signed up for.

 Signing up a judge without having a Tabroom account will result in us charging you for the set up fee.
-You can do this easily on your own by going to tabroom.com.
-It takes two minutes.

-First time judging?
-Click here to learn how to do it!
+Click here to find other training and official certification resources.
 Or watch our Youtube playlist here.

-For debate, judges are required to add a paradigm on their Tabroom account, which can be a few sentences on your preferences of debating styles, etc. See here for example.
+Tournaments encourage judges to have a paradigm on their Tabroom account, which can be a few sentences on your preferences of debating styles, etc. See here for example.
 It doesn't need to be this long, but make sure to add something before you sign up.
-For example:
+For example: "I am a parent, please speak clearly and slowly and avoid technical jargon".

 TERMS AND CONDITIONS